forkcms/documentation/module guide/templates.md

 ... a UNIX-timestamp.

-We put a pipe next to the variable name, followed by the modifier name and next you'll find two arguments, separated by colons. {$dateFormatLong} and {$LANGUAGE}, two other variables automatically parsed into the template by Fork.
-The result of this expression becomes
+We put a pipe next to the variable name, followed by the modifier name, and next you'll find two arguments separated by colons. {$dateFormatLong} and {$LANGUAGE}, two other variables automatically parsed into the template by Fork.
+The result of this expression becomes:

 ```
 Friday 22 April 2011
 ```

-It's possible to send the result of one modifier to another modifier, just add a pipe and write the next modifier.
+It is possible to send the result of one modifier to another modifier; just add a pipe and write the next modifier.

 > **modifiers**
 > There a lots of modifiers available, some with arguments (f.e. sprintf, substring, ...), others without, (ucfirst, nl2br, ...).
 Also check our [cheatsheet](http://www.fork-cms.be/frontend/files/userfiles/files/cheatsheet_2_05_2011.pdf).